 Different Types of Pediatric Kidney Transplant:

 There are two types of kidney transplants depending on whether the donor is deceased or living.
-Here are the two types of a pediatric kidney transplants -
+Here are the two types of a pediatric kidney transplant -

 What Happens During the Pediatric Kidney Transplant?